 LEDs cover various colour temperatures.
 You should pay attention to the kelvin rating providing on the pack front.
 So when you go to buy an LED bulb it might say Warm White 2700k, or Cool White 5000k.
 The colour measurement is all based on the colour of hot metal using the kelvin scale, which is what the k stands for.
 A bulb that is 5,000 to 6,000k is thought to be the colour of natural day light while 2700k is around the same as an undimmed incandescent bulb.

 LED lights have come a long way.
 Here at Gwyn Carless at The Light Yard, we use Edison-style LED bulbs.
 The distinctive style of these bulbs offers an aesthetic upgrade from standard LED bulbs, and provide all of the functionality.
-They serve as a gorgeous complement to our Alchemist light fixings – just check out our selection of wall and pendant lights to see for yourself!
+They serve as a gorgeous complement to our Alchemist Collection of light fixings – just check out our selection of wall lights and pendant lights to see for yourself!

 As always, we welcome your enquires about lighting for your new home build or renovation project.
 To speak with a member of the Gwyn Carless at The Light Yard team, call us on 0044 (0)330 223 3940.